 Step Command Create the snmp configuration node and the community configuration node.
 Set the community string.
 Note that using the edit command creates the community if it does not already exist. vyatta@R1# edit service snmp community abc123 [edit service snmp community abc123] Navigate to the configuration node of the community for easier configuration.
 List the SNMP clients making up this community. vyatta@R1# set client 176.16.0.15 vyatta@R1# set client 176.16.0.16 vyatta@R1# set client 176.16.0.17 Set the privilege level for this community to read-only. vyatta@R1# set authorization ro Commit the change. vyatta@R1# commit Verify the configuration. vyatta@R1# show authorization ro client 176.16.0.15 client 176.16.0.16 client 176.16.0.17 Return to the top of the configuration tree. vyatta@R1# top

 Assigning views to an SNMP community

-The following example shows how after you define a community and view, you can associate each community with any number of views.
-To add views to a community, perform the steps below in configuration mode.
+After you define an SNMP community and a view, you can associate each community with any number of views.